matejzavrsnik/overeye2/readme.md

 - 🚁 widgets live in separate folder as dlls and their existence is scanned when app starts and then dynamically linked

 Done:
+- 🚁 when changing settings in the app, the changes should also be saved
+- 🚁 size and location to be configurable with that button on screen directly
+- 🔧 simplify how settings work; it's technically correct now, but it's way to complicated for the problem at hand
+- 🚁 widget to be set per screen coordinates rather than as Qt grid coordinates so that it would look prettier
 - 🔧 file saving can be extracted from settings saving
-- 🚁 widget to be set per screen coordinates rather than as Qt grid coordinates so that it would look prettier